 progress report

-I’m glad I did because they shared some useful tips on how to use visual communication in a progress report.
-They also pointed me towards a ton of templates to use as a starting point.
+I’m glad I did because they shared some useful tips on how to create a progress report.
+They also pointed me toward a ton of progress report templates to use as a starting point.

 Now, I’ve filled out countless progress reports and learned some valuable lessons along the way.
 So, gather around everyone!
 I’ll show you the magic of using progress reports for your business, including how to incorporate data visualization.